Limited time only

 It treats all current assets as equally liquid

-Cash is immediately available, while inventory might take months to sell and accounts receivable depends on when customers pay.
+Cash is immediately available, while inventory might take months to sell.
+Accounts receivable depends on when customers actually pay.

 A business with lots of slow-moving inventory could show a healthy ratio but still struggle to cover immediate expenses.